Juicing for Respiratory Health

 Research has shown that the breathing capacity can be improved by consuming a lot of natural vitamins A, C and D, omega 3, zinc, folic acid and other micro-nutrients.
 If you are not sure about what foods to use, you should know that almost all fresh vegetables and fruits contain high concentrations of nutritive substances.
 Probably the best way to absorb them quickly and efficiently is to set aside some time to extract the phytonutrients from fruits and vegetables and consume the obtained raw juices.

 Vitamin D is found in sunflower seeds and sprouts.
 Folic acid is abundant in spinach, blackberries and cruciferous vegetables.
 The cruciferous vegetables include, amongst the other foods, cabbage, collards, kale, broccoli, cauliflower, Brussels sprout and turnips.
-In addition, they contain substances that may protect against cancer.
-Vitamin A is found in carrots, lettuce, parsley, spinach and broccoli.
+For example, kale juice can be a great, refreshing morning juice.
+In addition, the cruciferous veggies contain substances that may protect against cancer.
+Vitamin A is found in carrots, lettuce, parsley and parsley juice, spinach and broccoli.
 Vitamin C is abundant in all citrus fruits, asparagus and watercress.
 Zinc is found in garlic, carrots, lettuce, parsley and cucumbers.

 The other nutrients that alleviate respiratory illnesses are L-carnitine, coenzyme Q-10 and magnesium.